LiveHelperChat/doc/docs/bot/update-current-chat.md

 ## Stop chat and transfer to human

 By using this trigger chat can exist bot mode and can execute triggers depending on outcome.
+YouTube demo https://youtu.be/AL7RVRcvOas

 ## Transfer chat to bot